-The Historic National Road Yard Sale Days are frequently referred to by several other names: the US 40 Yard Sale, Route 40 Yard Sale, and Route 40 Flea Market.
+The Historic National Road Yard Sale Days are frequently referred to by several other names: the US 40 Yard Sale, Route 40 Yard Sale and Route 40 Flea Market.
 No matter what you call it, the event features more than 800 miles of yard sales, vintage treasures, and antique booths.
 The route spans from Baltimore to St. Louis, crossing six states.
 The event always takes place on an extended weekend that starts the Wednesday following Memorial Day.
 The sale has been a tradition for the past 16 years.

 Maps of the route are easy to find online but as long as you stay on Historic US route 40 the sales will be hard to miss.
-More than 800 miles of yard sales, antique tents, and vintage booths stretch from Baltimore, Maryland to St. Louis, Missouri.
+More than 800 miles of yard sales, antiques tents, and vintage booths stretch from Baltimore, Maryland to St. Louis, Missouri.
 The sale stretched through six states and is a great way to see the country while bargain hunting.

 - Stop at the visitors' bureaus along the route for information on lodging, food, and local attractions.